domenukk/35c3bots/README.md

 [Paperbots](https://paperbots.io) is a browser-based programming environment geared towards beginners, teachers, as well as programmers who want a simple creative outlet.

+# 35c3 JuniorCTF Additions
+For Junior CTF, `./weelang` and `./pyserver` have been added.
+On top, all Dockerfiles in this folder are new.
+Flags and exploits are inside `./pyserver/exploits`

+To run the challenge-server, simply do `docker-compose build && docker-compose up` in the main folder.

+Players should have access to `./pyserver/server.py` and `./weelang/weeterpreter.ts`.

+# < original content below >

 # Development
 Paperbots consists of a frontend written in TypeScript, and a backend written in Java.